-The Home Office can provide housing and financial support under section 95 of the Immigration and Asylum Act 1999 and will continue until the person’s asylum claim is finally determined by the Home Office or appeal courts.
+The Home Office can provide housing and financial support under section 95 of the Immigration and Asylum Act 1999 to a person who is seeking asylum and is destitute or is likely to become destitute within 14 days.
+Support will continue until the person’s asylum claim is finally determined by the Home Office or appeal courts.

-Additional weekly payments are made for pregnant mothers (£3), babies under 1 (£5) and children aged 1 to 3 (£3).
+Additional weekly payments are made for pregnant mothers (£5.25), babies under 1 (£9.50) and children aged 1 to 3 (£5.25).

 The status of a person whose asylum or immigration claim has been refused when they have come to the end of the appeal process without success or have no further right of appeal.